bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Medical Observations On The Vallorn.md

 As always exercise due diligence and after treating an afflicted patient thoroughly wash your tools and hands.

-Also be aware as a healer that the vallorn, in its foul abundance, might yet manifest in forms of life unseen and unknown to Imperial Medicine and knowledge.
+Also be aware as a healer that [[The Vallorn|the vallorn]], in its foul abundance, might yet manifest in forms of life unseen and unknown to Imperial Medicine and knowledge.
 If you should encounter a new manifestation, I urge you to spread knowledge and awareness of it with due Virtue.
 Lives may be spared by your swift, Wise and Loyal action.